Former Minneapolis police officer Derek Chauvin's sentencing date pushed back to June 25

 DOJ MULLING CHARGES AGAINST DEREK CHAUVIN FOR 2017 ARREST INVOLVING 14-YEAR-OLD BOY: REPORT

 Chauvin waived his right to have the jury determine his prison sentence, so Hennepin County Judge Peter Cahill will determine it on June 25.
+The sentencing date was pushed back a week due to a scheduling conflict with the original date, June 16, a spokesperson for the Minnesota Judicial Branch told Fox News.

 Sentencing guidelines in Minnesota recommend 12 1/2 years for someone convicted of second-degree unintentional murder who has no criminal record.